na-na-hi/renget/archive/lcbguide.md

 You can do multiple Mirror Dungeons a day if you really want to, but be careful not to get burned out.
 Don't bother with farming MD1 if you haven't unlocked MD2 yet; just do your 3 weekly runs to grab your Weekly Bonuses until you have MD2 unlocked.
 Do not do more than one MD2H a week for farming purposes.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 Yes, especially if you have the Battle Pass.
 You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-60 Battle Pass bonuses.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
-It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin.
+It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin, so it is best to do refills once you have 150 max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and farming a 000 is cheaper than a 10-roll: 1292 Lunacy for a 000.
 Note that subsequent refills cost extra Lunacy.

 In other words, yes, you really can farm every Identity and E.G.O in the game and forgo the gacha system entirely if you are dedicated enough.